Five Dimensions of Service Quality in Servqual Model

 Guests arriving at Hotel Global Assistant expect to be able to check into their rooms promptly upon arrival, based on their reservation.
 The hotel’s front desk staff ensures that rooms are prepared well in advance, following a standardized process for cleaning, maintenance, and inspection.

-Upon arrival, guests are greeted warmly by the front desk staff, who efficiently handle the check-in process.
-The staff members verify the guests’ reservations, assign rooms according to their preferences, and provide them with keys promptly.
+Upon arrival, guests are warmly greeted by the front desk staff, who efficiently handle check-in.
+The staff verifies guests’ reservations, assigns rooms based on their preferences, and promptly provides them with keys.

 Throughout their stay, guests experience consistent and reliable service from the hotel staff.
 Housekeeping maintains the cleanliness and orderliness of the rooms, ensuring that amenities are replenished and any issues are promptly addressed.
 The hotel’s facilities, such as restaurants, fitness centers, and business centers, operate smoothly and reliably, meeting guests’ needs and expectations.

-Example of Assurance Dimension in Servqual Model
+Example of Assurance Dimension in SERVQUAL Model

 Assurance Example in Retail Banking Services